 Keep in mind that the science and research behind a cockatoo’s diet is still young and expanding.
-First we fed our fids what they wanted (seeds), which lacked the necessary nourishment.
-We them overcompensated with jam packed pellets.
+First, we fed our fids what they wanted (seeds), which lacked the necessary nourishment.
+We overcompensated with jam-packed pellets.
 We are taking a holistic approach, by not leaning towards either extreme.
 It is always best to use what mother nature has provided us.
 Pure.
 Simple.

 Consult your avian veterinarian to determine your bird’s individual dietary needs.